 Look at your calendar and count back 12 to 16 weeks from your MizMal Tour start date.
 This is the optimal time period for when you should start training on a regular basis.
 At first, simply fit your training into your regular riding habits whatever they may be.
 Can you add a few more miles at the end of a ride or squeeze in a few more hills during?
 Build it up gradually.

 You can vary your training rides between these three types:

-1. Long ride
+1. The Long Ride

-2. Steady ride
+2. The Steady Ride

-This shorter weekday spin will help you beef up your weekly mileage gradually and get you used to riding faster, for increasingly longer periods of time.
-Start with an hour or so’s ride, and increase by 15 minutes each week until two weeks before the event, when you’ll start to taper.
+This shorter weekday spin can be done a few times a week and will help you beef up your mileage and get you used to riding faster, for increasingly longer periods of time.
+Start with an hour long ride, and increase by 15 minutes each week until two weeks before the event, when you’ll start to taper.
+Since these are shorter than The Long Ride, you’ll want to move at a slightly faster pace.
 This type of training is one of the most effective in building endurance fitness.

-3. Speed ride
+3. The Speed Ride

-A weekly speed ride will increase your lactate threshold, i.e. the point at which your muscles start screaming to stop, so you can ride faster without it hurting.
-Start from an hour’s fast ride, build up to an hour and a half in 15 minute increments, then taper down by 15 minutes in each of the two weeks before the event.
+A weekly speed ride will increase your lactate threshold, i.e. the point at which your muscles start screaming to stop.
+Over time this will help you ride faster without it hurting.
+Start with a 30-minute fast ride at a pace that is slightly difficult to keep.
+Build up over the course of a few weeks to an hour and a half in 15-minute increments.
+Then taper down by 15 minutes in each of the two weeks before the event.

 Spinning (static cycling) is a good way to build speed and cardiac endurance.
 Spinning is the cycling equivalent of High Intensity Interval Training (HIIT), a series of short, maximal efforts of 30-90 seconds, interspersed with brief rest periods of roughly double that time.
 Cycle as fast as you can for 30 seconds, rest for 60 seconds.
 Cycle as fast as you can for 45 seconds, rest for 90 seconds, and so on.